OliverPifferi/oliverpifferi.github.io/_posts/2024-02-25-Spring-Cleaning-Tidying-up-your-Mastodon-instance.md

 vi /home/mastodon/mastodon-cleanup.sh
 ```

-and filled it with the combination of six commands and the specific explanations aiming at a retention of seven days which should, in my case, serve well - feel free to alter these parameters according to your personal needs:
+and filled it with the combination of six commands and the specific explanations aiming at a retention of fourteen days which should, in my case, serve well - feel free to alter these parameters according to your personal needs:

 ```
 #!/bin/bash